HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 ## Data collection
 ### Step 1 Import records from the Swedish National Archives and the Swedish National Heritage
+### Step 2 Apply inclusion/ exclusion criteria
-### Step 2 Digitalization:  convert record into computable formats (DOC, PNG, MP3, and MP4)
+### Step 3 Digitalization:  convert record into computable formats (DOC, PNG, MP3, and MP4)
-### Step 3 Optimization: optimize quality of Digitalized-Record
+### Step 4 Optimization: optimize quality of Digitalized-Record
-### Step 4 Extract the relevant information from the Digitalized-Record
+### Step 5 Extract the relevant information from the Digitalized-Record
 From the digitalized records extract the following info.:
 - Name of the record
 - Type of the Record: (False Information, cultural heritage, or Human Development)

 ## Data analysis
-### Step 5 AI in False Information analysis
+### Step 6 AI in False Information analysis
 misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer
-### Step 6 AI Techs in cultural heritage analysis
+### Step 7 AI Techs in cultural heritage analysis
-### Step 7 AI Techs in humane development
+### Step 8 AI Techs in humane development